cusma/pposdex/README.md

     * 0 = no PPoS participation
     * 1 = complete PPoS participation

-The statement 4. essentialy implies a measurement of accounts' inequality.
+The statement 4. essentialy implies a measurement of participating accounts' inequality.
 So, we will adopt well knows wealth inequality indexes from Macroeconomics field: the [Gini's Index](https://en.wikipedia.org/wiki/Gini_coefficient) and [Theil's Index](https://en.wikipedia.org/wiki/Theil_index).